 Continue to ask what happened next, or add prompts to help direct the story.
 Read the story when it is finished.
 Say: Every story needs a title, or name.
 What should the title of our story be?
-Accept suggestions, then the children vote to choose a title for their story.

 Type the completed story, then duplicate a copy for each child and one for the classroom.
-On Day 5 the children will create individual covers for the story.
+On Day 5 children will create individual covers for the story.